Mental Wellness Challenges and Proactivenesss

 “There is nothing noble in being superior to your fellow men.
 True nobility lies in being superior to your former self.” ~ Ernest Hemingway

+Greed, aggression, dominance, subordination, consumerism, maximization of destructive power, overconsumption, and other exploitations are problematic.
 The individuals who helped emperors or groups to control many and the world believed they were rational and righteous despite their malice.
 The Nazis, supremacists, oppressors, and other extremists of outward conformity that terrorized others had or have a sense of self-righteousness.
-If you look at tulip mania, the great depression, the tech bubble, and everything that inflates or deflates the economy and ego, you will see the problem of the madness of the crowd.
+Indeed, it is risky to grant authority to individuals or machines with collective biases to standardize thinking and feelings.
+Facing reality for what it is, is vital for sanity.

-The bitter truth is greed, aggression, dominance, subordination, consumerism, maximization of destructive power, overconsumption, and other exploitations are problematic.
+We have many challenges in a globalized competitive world.
+The unsuitable control narratives for superficial stability and the unaddressed root cause of the issues and essential needs are the sources of our predicaments in the global village.
 Satisfying feelings gives instant excitement.
 In excess, it leads to imbalances in the body and the external world.
 It does not help to improve well-being.
 Let us recognize inner feelings or desires that maximize self-gain or give instant excitement are not the same as essential needs for the inner self.

 2. Disconnections, Unhealthy Relationships, and Systems of Meanings